kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 ### **Template configs**

--   Are incomplete configs, with some \"mandatory\" parameters unspecified but clearly identified with `cconfig.DUMMY` value
+-   Are incomplete configs, with some "mandatory" parameters unspecified but clearly identified with `cconfig.DUMMY` value

 -   Have reasonable defaults for specified parameters